MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

 ## Queue a blob for ingestion and process the results

 You can ingest data from Azure Storage blobs, Azure Data Lake files, and Amazon S3 files.
-Upload the *stormevent.csv* file to your storage account and generate a URI with read permissions, for example, using [a SAS token](../connection-strings/generate-sas-token.md) for the file.
+Upload the *stormevent.csv* file to your storage account and generate a URI with read permissions, for example, using [a SAS token](../connection-strings/generate-sas-token.md) for Azure blobs.
 Then use a blob descriptor to queue the blob for ingestion.

 For example, you can modify the app replacing the *ingest from memory* code with the following: